bcgov/crunchy-postgres/charts/tools/README.md

 #### Deployer

 A service account to be used to login to OpenShift and deploy your application in CI.
-Deployed
+This is deployed in all namespaces except for the tools/provisioner namespace.

 | Parameter                         | Description                         | Default |
 | --------------------------------- | ----------------------------------- | ------- |